Disorders of sex development (DSDs) are a group of rare conditions where the reproductive organs and genitals do not develop as expected.

-Female with ambiguous (not typically male or female) or male-looking genitals
+Female with ambiguous or male-looking genitals

 Doctors refer to this condition as 46,XX DSD.

 Without these, the body produces more androgens (male sex hormones).
 If the affected child is female, then the raised androgen levels before birth cause the genitals to become more male in appearance.
-This condition also has serious implications for general health.

 Doctors refer to this condition as 46,XY DSD.